-Glucosamine for dogs is best known for treating arthritis.
-But it can provide benefits to dogs that experience other joint problems like hip dysplasia too.
+Glucosamine is best known for treating arthritis.
+But glucosamine for dogs can provide joint support and pain relief for other joint conditions like hip dysplasia.

-Providing your dog with Glucosamine can help increase mobility, reduce stiffness and ease pain.
-In fact, it can go a long way to support our dog’s natural ability to repair joints and slow the ageing process.
+Providing your dog with Glucosamine can help increase mobility, reduce stiffness, and ease the pain.
+In fact, it can go a long way to support our dog’s natural ability to repair joints and slow the aging process.

-Glucosamine is found naturally in a dog’s body.
-Made up of glutamine, an amino acid and glucose, a sugar it’s essential for building cartilage.
+Glucosamine is a naturally occurring substance in a dog’s body.
+Made up of glutamine, an amino acid, and glucose, a sugar, it’s essential for building cartilage.

 - Between the vertebrae